-American Coach crafts premium motorhomes, including the American Dream, American Eagle, and Eagle Heritage Edition lines of Class A diesel pushers.
-These vehicles are large and luxurious, filled to the brim with full-sized amenities and high-quality appliances to make your camping trip feel like anything but roughing it.
+American Coach crafts premium motorhomes.
+Such as the American Dream, American Eagle, and Eagle Heritage Edition lines of Class A diesel pushers.
+These vehicles are large and luxurious, filled to the brim with full-sized amenities and high-quality appliances.
+They make your camping trip feel like anything but roughing it.

-Yet another Indiana-based RV manufacturer, Fleetwood offers high-quality Class A and Class C vehicles at relatively affordable price points, making them a favorite among family campers looking to hit the road in style.
+Yet another Indiana-based RV manufacturer, Fleetwood offers high-quality Class A and Class C vehicles at relatively affordable price points.
+This makes them a favorite among family campers looking to hit the road in style.
 From 40-foot Class A diesel pushers to well-built class C coaches, Fleetwood has something on offer for every camping style, size requirement, and budget.

 You can also learn more about Fleetwood’s 65-year history and dedication to build quality and customer satisfaction by exploring its “Proof of Passion” section.

 With this manufacturer, it’s all about attention to detail.
-Their rigs come stocked with efficient and comfortable amenities, like Whirlpool appliances, in-motion satellite systems, and full-tile showers — but also the little touches that turn a motorcoach into a motorhome, like embroidered driver and passenger seats and under-chassis lighting.
-Of course, all that luxury does come at a price; the cost before any customization or upgrades of a brand-new Marquis is over $399,000.
+Their rigs come stocked with efficient and comfortable amenities.
+Like Whirlpool appliances, in-motion satellite systems, and full-tile showers.
+But also, the little touches that turn a motorcoach into a motorhome.
+For example, embroidered driver and passenger seats and under-chassis lighting.
+Of course, all that luxury does come at a price.
+The cost before any customization or upgrades of a brand-new Marquis is over $399,000.

-Towards the top of most lists of best motorhome brands, Newmar is one of the best-known high-end RV manufacturers in the country, offering a wide selection of Class A coaches with both diesel and gas engines.
-Because of their versatile builds and plentitude of floorplans, you can buy one of these luxurious rigs brand new at a relatively affordable $120,000 — given you don’t go in for any of the optional upgrades, of course.
+Towards the top of most lists of best motorhome brands, Newmar is one of the best-known high-end RV manufacturers in the country.
+Offering a wide selection of Class A coaches with both diesel and gas engines.
+They offer versatile builds and a plentitude of floorplans.
+You can buy one of these luxurious rigs brand new at a relatively affordable $120,000.
+Given you don’t go in for any of the optional upgrades, of course.

 That’s for the entry-level, gas-powered Bay Star Sport.
 But don’t worry, you can easily spend a small fortune on a Newmar RV if you want to.
-The company’s ultra-premium King Aire diesel pusher starts at over $900,000, and upgrades and options could easily push the build over a million.
+The company’s ultra-premium King Aire diesel pusher starts at over $900,000.
+Upgrades and options could easily push the build over a million.

 Of course, you do get what you pay for.
-Newmar’s coaches are renowned for their unparalleled build quality and longevity, thanks to a work ethic based in the company’s faith-centered mission.
-To click through all the delicious options for your own Newmar coach, use the custom build tool — or click here to find a dealer in your area.
+Newmar’s coaches are renowned for their unparalleled build quality and longevity.
+This is thanks to a work ethic based in the company’s faith-centered mission.
+To click through all the delicious options for your own Newmar coach, use the custom build tool.

 Thor Motor Coach

-Thor Motor Coach offers a neat tool to help you figure out which of its many products will work best for your needs, which is a good way to start before moving on to its custom build program.
-You’ll also find Thor products at a wide range of American RV dealerships; click here to find one in your area.
+Thor Motor Coach offers a neat tool to help you figure out which of its many products will work best for your needs.
+This is a good way to start before moving on to its custom build program.
+You’ll also find Thor products at a wide range of American RV dealerships.
+Click here to find one in your area.

 That’s why, when searching for an RV dealer, it’s important to take a look at the user reviews generated by other customers who’ve interacted with their service teams.
 Is the dealer easy to get on the phone if you encounter an issue?
 Are their prices fair, and are they willing to match other prices you might find elsewhere?
-It’s worth doing your homework, as forging a relationship with a so-so dealership will only bring you pain in the long run — especially if you’re financing your purchase.
+It’s worth doing your homework.
+Forging a relationship with a so-so dealership will only bring you pain in the long run.
+Especially if you’re financing your purchase.

 To get started on your own research, run a Google search for “RV dealers near me” or “RV dealers [your zip code].”
-RV shows are another great resource for meeting and greeting representatives from a wide range of dealerships in your area, so you can get a feel not only for the vehicles they have available but which people you’re most comfortable with.
+RV shows are another great resource for meeting and greeting representatives from a wide range of dealerships in your area.
+You can get a feel not only for the vehicles they have available but which people you’re most comfortable with.